Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal

 /etc/fstab that prevents the VM from being able to boot successfully.
 This article details how to use the Azure portal to connect your virtual hard disk to another Linux VM to fix any errors, then re-create your original VM.

 The troubleshooting process is as follows:

-- Attach and mount the virtual hard disk to another Linux VM for troubleshooting purposes.
+- Attach and mount the virtual hard disk to another Windows VM for troubleshooting purposes.

 - Connect to the troubleshooting VM.
 Edit files or run any tools to fix issues on the original virtual hard disk.

 - Unmount and detach the virtual hard disk from the troubleshooting VM.

 - Swap the OS disk for the VM.